 I have never had to change routines for when my dreadlocks were fully locked (I’ve never kept my locs in long enough) but maybe some of you did.
 (Update: Now that my current set of locs have locked, I wash my hair a lot less frequently, only washing my hair when I feel it or my scalp is particularly dirty. )

 Are you one of those people?
 If so, what did you do differently at this stage of your dreadlock journey?

-Do you have any tips to share about how to twist dreads yourself once they are locked and longer?
+Do you have any tips to share about how to retouch dreadlocks yourself once they are locked and longer?

 That’s all I have for you today.

 Now, It’s Your Turn

 I’d love to hear from you!

 What do you have to share about your dreadlock journey(s)?
 What loctitians or salons do you recommend in your city?

 How about products?
 Maintenance routines?
 Tips for how to retwist locs?
 Styling options?

 I want to hear it all.